 It’s not always easy to read someone’s tone in emails, and, despite our best efforts, messages can be misinterpreted.
 Sometimes, recording a video is easier and faster than writing a long message.

-You can also use these tools to better comprehend your team’s recent work.
+You can also use these tools to gauge your team’s recent work.
 Ask remote members to record a one- or two-minute video at the end of the day walking you through the work they did.
 To make this more fun, ask them to share their favorite part of the day and their most frustrating task.
 This will give you a better sense of what’s working, what isn’t, and how you can help.

 Video conferencing